hilkojj/AWAAGTI/docs/db_reader_and_summariser.md

 This has been particularly useful during development.
 A new variable can be added by adding an extra comma after the station data, with the new value after it.

 DB Writer allows for multiple Pi's to connect simultaneously.
+Every TCP connection is on its on thread.
+No extra threading is used, as the production server that will be used has only got one core.

 ## Usage